-Energy Trust helps customers benefit from low-cost energy and homegrown, renewable power.
-Along the way, the benefits multiply to include bill savings, job creation and business investment and development.
+Energy Trust helps customers and communities benefit from low-cost energy and clean, renewable power.
+Along the way, the benefits multiply to include bill savings, job creation and business investment.

 Since 2002, we have:

-- Saved and generated 667 average megawatts of electricity and 45 million annual therms of natural gas—enough energy to power Multnomah and Washington counties and heat Deschutes County homes
+- Saved and generated 956 average megawatts of electricity and 79 million annual therms of natural gas—enough energy to power all of the homes in Multnomah County and heat all Lane County homes

 - Saved enough energy equal to the output of a power plant and reduced reliance on fossil fuels

-- Invested $1.3 billion to save customers more than $5.6 billion on their energy bills
+- Invested $2.2 billion to save customers more than $8.9 billion on their energy bills over time

-- Added $4.8 billion to the local economy, including $1.5 billion in wages, $266 million in small business income and employment equal to 3,900 full-time jobs lasting a decade
+- Added $9.5 billion to the local economy, including $3 billion in wages, $503 million in small business income and employment equal to 76,000 full-time jobs lasting a year

-Efficiency remains the least expensive energy resource Oregonians can buy.
+Energy efficiency remains among the least expensive energy resource Oregonians can buy.
 This affordable energy supply helps utilities avoid investment in new and more expensive energy resources.

-Setting a high bar for performance is a key driver for our programs.
-Over time, we have accelerated energy savings to meet increasingly more aggressive goals while keeping internal costs low.
+Setting a high bar for performance is a key driver for our programs and services.
+Over time, we have accelerated energy savings to meet increasingly aggressive goals and we continue to support new, renewable energy system installations while keeping internal costs low.

-We consistently meet or exceed our performance measures for electric and natural gas energy savings, renewable resource development, financial integrity, program delivery efficiency, customer satisfaction, and benefit and cost ratios.
-In annual budgets, we set annual efficiency goals for each program, sector and utility and are accountable to each utility for meeting these goals.
+We consistently meet or exceed our performance measures set by the Oregon Public Utility Commission for electric and natural gas energy savings, renewable resource development, financial integrity, program delivery efficiency, customer satisfaction, and benefit and cost ratios.
+In annual budgets approved by our board of directors, we set annual efficiency goals for each program, sector and utility and are accountable to each utility for meeting these goals.